albertpai/git-and-github-so-weird/README.md

 ## Git and gitub are so weird!

-Because they are sooooo weird, I write this document to record every weird problem that I encountered so far...
+Because they are sooooo weird, I write this document to record every weird problem that I have encountered so far.

 ### I. How to resolve a conflict when working with a team project?
-1. You must execute `fetch` and `merge` first before `commit` and `push`, otherwise you can see a conflict, especially when I keep working on the same file.
+1. You must execute `fetch` and `merge` first before running `commit` and `push`, otherwise you can see a conflict, especially when I keep working on the same file.
 2. When there is a conflict, the `merge` command will tell you which of your files are conflicting with the incoming files.
 3. You can resolve the conflicts by choosing a version of code.
 You can also manually change the code.
 4. When resolving all conflicts, usually you can execute `git add .`, `git commit` and `git push` to upload your files to your origin (your own repo).